ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If the request is granted then AS may send back an access token in a response to C, or upload the access token directly to RS as described in the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
 The latter is not detailed further here.

-If C has retrieved an access token then there are two options for C to upload it to RS, as further compared below.
+If C has retrieved an access token then there are two options for C to upload it to RS:

-1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.10 of RFC9200}}.
-If the access token is valid, RS replies to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol with RS.
-The communication with the /authz-info endpoint may not be protected unless there is previously established security context, for example in the case of update of access rights, see {{update-access-rights-c-rs}}.
+1. C initiates the EDHOC protocol and includes the access token as External Authorization Data (EAD), see {{Section 3.8 of RFC9528}}.
+In case of EDHOC forward message flow, see {{Section A.2 of RFC9528}}, the access token MUST be included in EAD_3.
+In case of EDHOC reverse message flow, the access token MUST be included in EAD_2.
+This way the access token gets the same confidentiality protection as the authentication credential used by C, see {{Section 9.1 of RFC9528}}.

-2. C initiates the EDHOC protocol and includes the access token as External Authorization Data (EAD), see {{Section 3.8 of RFC9528}}.
-In this case, the access token is validated in parallel with the EDHOC session.
-The EAD item containing the access token is protected in different ways depending on which EDHOC message it is carried in, see {{Section 9.1 of RFC9528}}.
+2. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.10 of RFC9200}} with a CoAP exchange protected by OSCORE.
+If the access token is valid, RS replies to the request with a 2.01 (Created) response.
+This case requires a previously established OSCORE security context, for example in the case of update of access rights, see {{update-access-rights-c-rs}}.

-When running the EDHOC protocol, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
+In case 1, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
 If C and RS complete the EDHOC session successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of RFC9528}}.

 From then on, C effectively gains authorized and secure access to protected resources on RS with the established OSCORE Security Context, for as long as there is a valid access token.
 The OSCORE Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new OSCORE Security Context for C.